-In this Cisco CCNA tutorial, you’re going to learn about CIDR, which is classless inter-domain routing.
+In this Cisco CCNA training tutorial, you’re going to learn about CIDR, which is classless inter-domain routing.
 Scroll down for the video and text tutorial.

 CIDR Classless Inter-Domain Routing Video Tutorial